patrickmineault/codebook/setup.md

 ## Initialize a git repository and sync to Github

-Since git is such a core tool to manage code-heavy projects, I recommend that you set up git next.
+Since git is such a core tool to manage code-heavy projects, I recommend that you set it up immediately.
 The way I prefer to do this is by going to [Github](https://github.com) and clicking the big green **New** button to create a new repository.
 I name the remote the same as my local folder and hit **Create Repository**.

 ```{figure} figures/github-repo.png
 ---